drewvigne/arduino_nano_33_ant/README.md

 Install with default settings (this should automatically install J-Link tools).
 Install the Programmer app inside of nRF Connect.
 This will be used to flash SoftDevice and Application stacks.

 ## Connecting the J-Link
 Connect the J-Link debugger to your Nano 33 using the following pinout diagram.
 Just match the numbers.
+Pin 1 is located on the bottom left-hand corner of the J-Link Mini, and is denoted by the number "1".
 <img src="https://github.com/drewvigne/arduino_nano_33_ant/blob/master/images/pinout_diagram.jpg" height="500">

 The end result should look like this.
-Note the "1" on the bottom left corner of your J-Link mini.
-That is pin 1.
 <img src="https://github.com/drewvigne/arduino_nano_33_ant/blob/master/images/jlink_connection.jpg" height="500">

 ## Bike Power TX Example